Collision-induced amplitude dynamics of pulses in linear waveguides with the generic nonlinear loss: Abstract

 \section{Abstract}

-We study the effects of the generic weak nonlinear loss on fast two-pulse collisions in linear waveguides.
-We derive the analytic expression for the collision-induced amplitude shift in a fast two-pulse collision in linear waveguides in the presence of the weak $(2m+1)-$order of loss, for any $m \geq 1$.
+We study the effects of the generic weak nonlinear loss on fast two-pulse interactions in linear waveguides.
+The colliding pulses are described by a system of coupled Schr\"odinger equations with a purely nonlinear coupling in the presence of the weak $(2m+1)-$order of nonlinear loss, for any $m \geq 1$.
+We derive the analytic expression for the collision-induced amplitude shift in a fast two-pulse interaction.
 The analytic calculations are based on a generalization of the perturbation technique for calculating the effects of weak perturbations on fast collisions between solitons of the nonlinear Schr\"odinger equation.
-The theoretical predictions are confirmed by the numerical simulations with the propagation model of coupled partial differential equations.
+The theoretical predictions are confirmed by the numerical simulations with the full propagation model of coupled Schr\"odinger equations.